30 Minutes to Build Private AI Customer Service with OpenClaw + VPS

 docker-compose logs -f

-Once the service status shows Up, open http://your_server_IP:3000 in a browser.
-If the chat interface loads, deployment was successful.
+Once the status shows โ€œUpโ€, open `http://your_server_IP:3000` in your browser.
+If the chat interface appears, the deployment was successful.

-Without business-specific data, you have a general chatbot—not a customer service system.
+Without your own data, you just have a generic chatbot โ€” not a real customer service system.
 This step is what makes the difference.

-Option 1: Import FAQ documents
+Option 1: Simple FAQ Import

-Option 2: RAG — retrieval-augmented generation (recommended)
+Option 2: RAG (Recommended)

-Enable RAG in .env:
+Enable RAG in `.env`:

 ENABLE_RAG=true